 The AACN calls the masters degree in nursing “the educational core that allows advanced practice nurses to work as nurse practitioners, certified nurse midwives, certified clinical nurse specialists, and certified nurse anesthetists.”
 Most Master of Science in Nursing (MSN) programs include both coursework and clinical experience.
 While program lengths and time to completion varies, a full-time student might be able to complete their program in about two years.
 From there, graduates might be prepared to sit for national certification exam(s) in their chosen area of nursing.
 If this is your goal, you can check with a state’s board of nursing for more information.

 MSN Degree Program Curriculum

 Most MSN programs start out with a series of core courses.
 Concepts from nursing and information science could help nurses think critically, make ethical judgements and grasp the complexities of health care policy.
-Courses in research methods usually cover data analysis and statistics to help nurses promote health to communities and populations.
+Courses in research methods usually cover data analysis and statistics to help nurses promote public health to communities and populations.
 Other courses could help students build practical skills such as communication.
 They might also help nurses learn to collaborate or resolve conflicts whether with colleagues or patients.
 Finally, students might take several support courses that could cover advanced health assessment, pathophysiology and pharmacology .

 MSN Nursing Specialties

-Masters in Nursing programs provide key education for advanced practice nurses (APRN) to be eligible to pursue licensure as nurse practitioners, certified nurse midwives, certified clinical nurse specialists, and certified nurse anesthetists.
+Masters in Nursing programs provide key nursing education for advanced practice nurses (APRN) to be eligible to pursue licensure as nurse practitioners, certified nurse midwives, certified clinical nurse specialists, and certified nurse anesthetists.
 Beyond these roles, there are MSN programs that with emphasis in nurse educator, nurse informatics, nurse executive and more.
 While some nursing graduate schools may offer the general Master of Science in Nursing, most expect students to focus their studies on one of these areas, and coursework will reflect this.